pulumi/docs/content/docs/reference/cli/pulumi_up.md

   -r, --refresh                   Refresh the state of the stack's resources before this update
       --secrets-provider string   The type of the provider that should be used to encrypt and decrypt secrets (possible choices: default, passphrase, awskms, azurekeyvault, gcpkms, hashivault).
 Onlyused when creating a new stack from an existing template (default "default")
       --show-config               Show configuration keys and variables
-      --show-reads                Show resources that are being read in, alongside those being managed directly in the stack --show-replacement-steps    Show detailed resource replacement creates and deletes instead of a single step --show-sames                Show resources that don't need be updated because they haven't changed, alongside those that do
+      --show-replacement-steps    Show detailed resource replacement creates and deletes instead of a single step --show-sames                Show resources that don't need be updated because they haven't changed, alongside those that do
       --skip-preview              Do not perform a preview before performing the update